zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 Objects are instances of classes.
 A **class** specifies the structure of objects created from it by naming the attributes and defining the code that comprise the methods.
-Objects are created from classes using the *new* operator.
+Objects or instances are created from classes using the *new* operator.

 In addition to classes, Java also has interfaces.
 An **interface** can be used to specify attributes and the signatures of methods.
 We can't create objects